xamarin/xamarin-forms-book-samples/README.md

 The Xamarin.Forms NuGet packages are not part of these projects.
 They must be downloaded for each project.

-To avoid hassles, start by loading the NuGet packages for the two solutions in the **Libraries** directory, and building those two projects.

-First load the **Libraries/Xamarin.FormsBook.Toolkit** solution into Visual Studio.
-Right-click the solution name in the **Solution List** and select **Manage NuGet Packages for Solution**.
+To avoid hassles, download the NuGet packages for the solutions in the **Libraries** directory first.
+You'll want to load each library solutions into Visual Studio, right-click the solution name in the **Solution List** and select **Manage NuGet Packages for Solution**.
 A notice should appear at the top of the **Manage NuGet Packages** dialog that says "Some NuGet packages are missing from this solution.
 Click to restore from you online package sources."
 Click the **Restore** button and then the **Close** button.
 Build the library.

-Do the same thing with the **Libraries/ElPasoHighSchool** solution.
+Do the same thing with the other library solutions in the **Libraries** directory.

 You can then load any of the application projects.
 For each project, again right-click the solution name, select **Manage NuGet Packages for Solution** and go through the same process.